The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsection{Optical levitation and optical tweezing}

-It seems that the radiation pressure concept was probably first suggested by Kepler in 1619 when he advanced this hypothesis to elucidate why comet tails always point away from the sun \cite{Bra89}.
+The radiation pressure concept was probably first suggested by Kepler in 1619, when he advanced this hypothesis to elucidate why comet tails always point away from the sun \cite{Bra89}.
 A fundamental concept that emerged from the work of Maxwell was the idea to use electromagnetic radiation to manipulate matter using light pressure, or what is commonly known as radiation pressure.
-The first step is the pioneering work of Lebedev at the beginning of the 1900s, where a proof of concept is made with respect to the pressure force exerted by the electromagnetic radiation \cite{Lebe1901, Bere16}.
-Optical trapping was first reported in 1970 when Arthur Ashkin demonstrated that micron-sized dielectric particles could be accelerated and manipulated (trapped) in stable optical potentials produced by counter-propagating laser beams \cite{Ash70}.
+The first step in this direction is the pioneering work of Lebedev at the beginning of the 1900s, where a proof of concept is made with respect to the pressure force exerted by the electromagnetic radiation \cite{Lebe1901, Bere16}.
+Optical trapping was first reported in 1970 when Arthur Ashkin demonstrated that micron-sized dielectric particles could be accelerated and manipulated (trapped) in stable optical potentials, produced by counter-propagating laser beams \cite{Ash70}.
 Over the next 15 years Ashkin and others experimented with various optical systems that could trap microscale objects, as well as atoms and molecules.
 In 1986 Ashkin and his colleagues developed a single-beam optical trap \cite{Ash86} that was later given the name of {\em optical tweezers} \cite{Gies15}.
 This beam is so sharply focused that it generates an optical gradient force that balances the radiation pressure and establishes a stable optical trap in three dimensions (3D) \cite{Leh15}.
 A simplified sketch of an optical trap is given in Fig.~\ref{OptTrap}.

-Until then, noncontact and noninvasive optical trapping has been mainly applied to manipulate transparent materials such as biological cells, microorganisms, or polystyrene latex spheres \cite{Sato96}.
+Noncontact and noninvasive optical trapping was mainly applied to manipulate transparent materials such as biological cells, microorganisms or polystyrene latex spheres \cite{Sato96}.
 Many experiments have been performed in an attempt to reveal the features of optical trapping and its applicability to less transparent materials.
 For instance, optical trapping of micron-sized \cite{Sato94} and nanometre-sized \cite{Svobo94} metal particles has been demonstrated in the 1990s.
-The optical forces generated are in the femto (fN) to tenths of picoNewton (pN) range, which renders them extremely suited to investigate physics at the mesoscopics scale \cite{Dhola08}.
+The optical forces generated are in the femto (fN) to tenths of picoNewton (pN) range, which renders them extremely suited to investigate physics at the mesoscopic scale \cite{Dhola08}.
 Optical tweezers represent an extremely sensible nano-manipulation technique.